 After a chip reset, these input/output lines remain at high levels or in a floating state, depending upon the pull-high configuration options.
-Each bit of these input/output latches can be set or cleared by "SET [m].i" and "CLR [m].i" (m=12H or 14H) instructions.
+Each bit of these input/output latches can be set or cleared by "SET [m].i" and "CLR [m].i" instructions.